Select a link to learn more about each member of the Public Health Leadership team:

 - State Epidemiologist and State Health Officer, Katrina Hedberg, MD, MPH

-- Interim Administrator, Center for Health Protection, Dave Leland, MS, PE
+- Administrator, Center for Health Protection, Steven Wagner, MPH, JD

 - Interim Administrator, Center for Prevention and Health Promotion, Robert Nystrom, MA (Bio pending)